I’ve recreated toffee bars into a healthier, protein packed treat. Say hello to your new favorite dessert – Classic Vegan Toffee Bars!

 Classic Vegan Toffee Bars

 Run, don’t walk, to your kitchen and bake up a batch of this chocolate vegan toffee goodness.
-Then rush back here and leave me a comment telling me how they are too good to share so you are stashing them all for yourself.
-I won’t judge!
-You can also find me on Twitter and Instagram.
+Then rush back here and leave me a comment with your feedback and star rating.
+You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I don’t miss your post!

 - 1 1/2 cups whole wheat flour

 - 1/2 cup flaxmeal

 - 1 package dairy free chocolate chips (I prefer Enjoy Life Dark Chocolate Chips, but use your favorite) (**see note)